Rock Creek Park Golf Course

-Rock Creek Park Golf Course (also known as Rock Creek Golf Course) is a golf course located in Washington, D.C., in the United States.
+Rock Creek Park Golf Course (also known as Rock Creek Golf Course) is a golf course in Washington, D.C., in the United States.
 The entire course lies within Rock Creek Park, a national park owned and maintained by the National Park Service division of the United States Department of the Interior.

-The course is located at the intersection of 16th Street NW and Rittenhouse Street NW.
-The course is bordered by Military Road NW in the south, Rock Creek and Beach Drive NW on the west, Sherrill Drive NW on the north, and 16th Street NW in the east.
+The course is bordered by Military Road to the south, Rock Creek and Beach Drive to the west, Sherrill Drive NW to the north, and 16th Street NW to the east.
+Its entrance is at the intersection of 16th Street NW and Rittenhouse Street NW.
 Walter Reed Army Medical Center is immediately to the northwest.

-Rock Creek Park Golf Course is one of three golf courses in Washington, D.C., all of which are owned by the National Park Service.
-The other two are East Potomac Park Golf Course and Langston Golf Course.
+Rock Creek Park Golf Course is one of three golf courses in Washington, D.C., along with East Potomac Park Golf Course and Langston Golf Course, all owned by the National Park Service.
+Since 2020, they have been operated under a 50-year lease to National Links Trust, a non-profit organization.

 Course description

 Rock Creek Golf Course is known as a challenging course.
 The front nine holes are short par 4s and long par 3s, although the broad fairways have some elevation differences.
 The fairways of the back nine are tight, with dense deciduous woods on either side.
-Elevation changes on the back nine are even more significant, and many of the greens are quite small.
-The Washington Post described the course one way in 1999:
+The back nine has even larger elevation changes, and many of the greens are quite small.
+In 1996, The Washington Post described the course this way: